-- i) are not divided into smaller spaces by internal walls; and - ii) have no external windows. - f) In addition to clause 7.3.1 (c), motor vehicle industries shall provide a minimum of three (3) car parking spaces per work bay/hoist. - g) Sufficient space shall be provided on site so that no vehicle shall be required to make more than a three-point movement to exit the site in a forward direction. - h) No car parking spaces shall be designed in a stacked configuration. - No required car parking spaces shall be created as a separate strata or Torrens title allotment. - i) Each site shall have a: - maximum of one ingress and one egress for heavy vehicles (combined or separated). - ii) each site may have an additional ingress/egress for cars (and other light vehicles). - k) A minimum of 10% of the required car parking spaces, including disabled spaces, shall be located within close proximity to the main pedestrian entry to the building.
+- f) Mezzanine areas that are exclusively used for storage purposes shall be excluded from the calculation of total gross floor area for the purpose of calculating the required number of car parking spaces, providing that the mezzanine areas: - i) are not divided into smaller spaces by internal walls; and - ii) have no external windows. - g) In addition to clause 7.3.1 (c), motor vehicle industries shall provide a minimum of three (3) car parking spaces per work bay/hoist. - Sufficient space shall be provided on site so that no vehicle shall be required to make more than a three-point movement to exit the site in a forward direction. - i) No car parking spaces shall be designed in a stacked configuration. - j) No required car parking spaces shall be created as a separate strata or Torrens title allotment. - k) Each site shall have a: - maximum of one ingress and one egress for heavy vehicles (combined or separated). - ii) each site may have an additional ingress/egress for cars (and other light vehicles). - A minimum of 10% of the required car parking spaces, including disabled spaces, shall be located within close proximity to the main pedestrian entry to the building.